How to Maintain Balance When Working From Home

 9. Create habits for winding down.

 When you're at the office you wrap up work at the end of your shift so you can get home or catch the train or beat the traffic.
 But when you work at home, wrapping up for the day can be much more difficult to do.
 The computer is always within reach and it's tempting to try to get more done.
 Learn to develop habits that will cue your mind to wind down and let the work go until tomorrow.
-Do a last check of email and respond to those that are needed, then don't check it again until tomorrow (I advise having a separate work and personal email account so you don't see work emails on your phone all evening).
+Do a last check of email and respond to those that are needed, then don't check it again until tomorrow (put an ‘Out of Office’ reply on your work email to let people know you’ll be responding the next day).
 Use your planner to check off what you've completed today and what you need to do tomorrow.
 Then close down the computer and let go.

 10. Go with the flow.

 Realize that every day won't be perfect.
 You'll get distracted sometimes, and other times the interruptions will seem endless.
 It's ok.
-Remember that happens at the office as well.
+That happens at the office too, remember?
 Just accept it and enjoy the positives and negatives of being able to work from home.
 Designing and scheduling your day, but also having a relaxed attitude and being open to whatever comes will allow you to remain creative and productive.